Introduction

 The techniques used in Swedish massage, such as effleurage (long gliding strokes) and petrissage (kneading), help stimulate blood flow.
 Improved circulation ensures that oxygen and nutrients are efficiently delivered to muscles and tissues, aiding in recovery and overall vitality.

-- Detoxifies the Body: Enhanced circulation helps flush out toxins like lactic acid, reducing muscle soreness.
+- Encourages detox: Enhanced circulation helps flush out toxins like lactic acid, reducing muscle soreness.

 - Boosts Energy Levels: Better blood flow can lead to increased energy and reduced fatigue.